People who feel they can influence decisions affecting their local area

 People feeling they can influence decsions links strongly to participation, which is a priority of the Shetland Partnership.
 The current rolling Delivery Plan for the Shetland Partnership is supported by a Place-Based Program of Change, which is about working alongside communities to achieve better solutions and outcomes.
 All improvement programmes within the Shetland Partnership Plan involve participation, and participation is a priority of the Community Learning and Development Plan 2021-2024.

 To increase the number of people who feel they can influence decisions in their local area, partners involve the community in how services are delivered and when designing programmes and strategies.
 This may be done through surveys, consultations, verbal feedback, steering groups or liaising with Community Councils, for example.
-A piece of work is underway to produce a Participation Hub and Toolkit, to be published on the Shetland Partnership website.
+The Participation Hub and Toolkit, has been launched on the Shetland Partnership website.
 This Hub and Toolkit is for use by partners and communities, to support the planning and delivery of engagement activities.